ExpertiseConflict Prevention and Early Warning Systems

 Sexual Violence in Conflict

-Yolande Bouka (@yolandebouka) is an assistant professor in the Department of Political Studies at Queen’s University in Kingston.
+Yolande Bouka (@yolandebouka) is an assistant professor of gender and politics and international relations in the Department of Political Studies at Queen’s University in Kingston.
 Her research and teaching focus on gender, African politics and security.
 She is a fellow at the Centre for the Study of Democracy and Diversity and a member of the board of Women in International Security (Canada).
 She has conducted fieldwork in conflict-affected countries, including Burundi, Rwanda, Kenya, and Namibia.

 Her previous research is a book manuscript titled “In the Shadow of Prison: Power, Identity, and Transitional Justice in Post-Genocide Rwanda.”
 Previously she was a visiting assistant professor at the Elliott School of International Affairs at the George Washington University, and a Post-Doctoral Fellow at the University of Denver.